StepheninSchool/Assignment-4-StepheninSchool/README.md

 > The app is deployed as an Azure Static Web App.
 To deploy updates, push changes to the repository's main branch.
 Azure Static Web Apps automatically builds and deploys the app.

 > https://delightful-grass-01593c510.6.azurestaticapps.net
 ---
+## Installing the App as a PWA
+> **GNT** can be installed on your device!
+> **On Desktop (Google Chrome, Edge or other chromium based browsers):**
+> - 1.
+Open the app in your browser : https://delightful-grass-01593c510.6.azurestaticapps.net/
+>   2. Select the `...` usually in the top-right corner > cast,save and share > install page as app.
+>   3. The app will be installed as a standalone app !
+Find it in your system menu !
+---
 **Key Files:**
 - **vite.config.js:** `Configures Vite and sets up the PWA plugin with Workbox.`